Dedicator of cytokinesis protein 2

-Dock2 (Dedicator of cytokinesis 2), also known as DOCK2, is a large (~180 kDa) protein involved in intracellular signalling networks.
-It is a member of the DOCK-A subfamily of the DOCK family of guanine nucleotide exchange factors (GEFs) which function as activators of small G proteins.
+Dedicator of cytokinesis protein 2 (Dock2) is a protein encoded in the human by the DOCK2 gene.
+Dock2 is a large (~180 kDa) protein involved in intracellular signalling networks.
+It is a member of the DOCK-A subfamily of the DOCK family of guanine nucleotide exchange factors (GEFs) which function as activators of small G-proteins.
 Dock2 specifically activates isoforms of the small G protein Rac.

 Discovery

 Dock2 was first characterised as one of a number of proteins which shared high sequence similarity with the previously described protein Dock180, the archetypal member of the DOCK family.
 Whereas Dock180 expression is near ubiquitous in mammals, Dock2 appears to be expressed specifically in leukocytes and is considered to be the principal DOCK family member in these cells.

 Structure and function

 Dock2 is part of a large class of proteins (GEFs) which contribute to cellular signalling events by activating small G proteins.
 In their resting state G proteins are bound to Guanosine diphosphate (GDP) and their activation requires the dissociation of GDP and binding of guanosine triphosphate (GTP).
 GEFs activate G proteins by promoting this nucleotide exchange.

 Dock2 and other DOCK family proteins differ from other GEFs in that they do not possess the canonical structure of tandem DH-PH domains known to elicit nucleotide exchange.
 Instead they possess a DHR2 domain which mediates Rac activation by stabilising it in its nucleotide-free state.
 They also contain a DHR1 domain which binds phospholipids and is required for the interaction between Dock2 and the plasma membrane.
 As with other members of the DOCK-A and DOCK-B subfamilies, Dock2 contains an N-terminal SH3 domain which is involved in binding to ELMO proteins (see below).
 Dock180 contains a C-terminal proline rich region which mediates binding to Crk, however, Dock2 lacks this feature despite the fact that it is able to bind the Crk-like protein CrkL.